effektif/admin-docs/docs/optional.rst

 If the synchronisation was successful, you will see a report of the added / updated users and groups.
 If the synchronisation failed, a list with more detailed information will be shown.

-Note the validation might take several seconds or minutes depending on the number of users you want to synchronise and the perfomance of the Active Directory.
+Note the synchronisation might take several seconds or minutes depending on the number of users you want to synchronise and the perfomance of the Active Directory.

 Single Sign-On using Windows and Kerberos/SPNEGO